 We’re glad you’d like to know more about us.
 We understand the importance of a good language education, which we feel is essential to harmonious relations between foreigners and Indonesians.
 This is our vision, and our mission.

 We think it’s very important to support efforts to make Ubud and the world a better place.
-For that reason, we support and collaborate with the Ubud Reader’s and Writer’s Festival, BaliSpirit Festival, Campuhan College, the Pelangi School, the Green School, Villa Kitty, Kopernik, Anak Alam, Tedx Ubud, Hubud, and other organizations, schools, conferences and projects in Ubud.
-Starting from the day we opened in 2011, we have contributed over Rp 40,000,000 (US$ 4,500) to local education scholarship funds and organizations doing important work in Ubud and Bali, and our time to help local organizations, from coordinating the volunteers and organizing the interpretation team of the Ubud Writers and Readers Festival 2012.
+For that reason, we support and collaborate with the Ubud Writers and Readers Festival, BaliSpirit Festival, Campuhan College, the Pelangi School, the Green School, Villa Kitty, Kopernik, Anak Alam, Tedx Ubud, Hubud, and many other organizations, schools, conferences, local businesses and projects in Ubud.
+Starting from the day we opened in 2011, we have contributed over Rp 50,000,000 (US$ 5,500) to local education scholarship funds and organizations doing important work in Ubud and Bali, and contribute lots of our time to help local organizations, from coordinating the volunteers and organizing the interpretation team of the Ubud Writers and Readers Festival 2012 and 2013, to just being where we are needed.

 Our vision is one of a harmonious and integrated society between foreigners and Indonesians through regular interaction and sharing of ideas and experiences that can be communicated using Bahasa Indonesia.